seapanda0/AT89S52-Flash-Guide/README.md

-## Flashing Guide for AT89S52 using Arduino ISP and AVRDUDE
+## Flashing Guide for AT89S52 Using ArduinoISP and AVRDUDE

 ### Objectives
 - Avoid using proprietary or GUI software during the development of 8051 based systems